Alexander Medina: International

 Medina made his full international debut for Uruguay on 1 March 2006, coming on as a late substitute for Diego Forlán in a 1–2 friendly match against England.

 Managerial career

 Nacional

 In July 2016, Medina returned to his former club Nacional, as a manager of the youth setup.
 On 12 December of the following year, he was named manager of the first team in the place of Martín Lasarte.

 Medina led Nacional to the Championship play-off in his first season, but lost to eventual champions Peñarol.
 On 7 December 2018, he resigned.

 Talleres

-On 6 June 2019, Medina replaced departing Juan Pablo Vojvoda at the helm of Talleres de Córdoba in the Argentine top tier.
+On 6 June 2019, Medina replaced departing Juan Pablo Vojvoda at the helm of Talleres in the Argentine top tier.
 In his first season, he qualified the club to the Copa Sudamericana, and led the side to an impressive third place finish in the 2021 campaign; he also reached the Final of the 2019–20 Copa Argentina, but lost on penalties to Boca Juniors.

 On 23 December 2021, Medina left Talleres as his contract was due to expire.